Mark Carruthers: Five North East non-league games to watch this weekend

 Kick-off: 3pm

-The Anchors’ rise up the non-league pyramid has been one of the stories of North East non-league football over the last decade and they will be confident their tale is not over yet.
+Chris Swailes’ men have been in fine form of late after losing just one of their last nine games and they possess a striker in the middle of a remarkable purple patch.

-Despite being without a win in their last three games, Michael Dunwell’s side remain in the East Division play-off places as they prepare for one of their biggest tests of the season.
+Former Sunderland academy forward Michael Fowler has plundered his way to ten goals in nine appearances since joining Dunston at the start of the year.

-Liversedge are sat in second place in the table ahead of their trip to the Map Group UK Stadium and have lost just one of their 26 league games so far this season.
+He will be crucial to their hopes of springing what would be a surprise win over their visitors, who have lost just one of their 27 league fixtures so far this season.

-On their home pitch, in front of a strong home support, Stockton will be a considerable threat and they possess more than enough quality to double that loss tally this weekend.
+Fowler will also meet the division’s meanest defence with the Sedge travelling to the North East having conceded just 17 league goals this season.

 Competition: Ebac Northern League Division One